Ragepanda12/Connect4/README.md

 layout:grid and interface(left right or seperate) to choose game mode , play/pause, start new game button.

+hints:hint for 1 player or 2 player or both modes? should access be un/limited?

 optional: time? score? graphical?(color options etc)